Kurento/kurento/source/dev/testing.rst

    - Local KMS.
 To use this option, it is a pre-requisite to have KMS installed in the machine running this type of tests.

    - Remote KMS.
 To use this option, it is a pre-requisite that KMS is installed in a remote host.
-If this KMS is going to be started by tests, then it is also required to have SSH access to the remote host in which KMS is installed (using parameters ``kms.login`` and ``kms.key``).
+If this KMS is going to be started by tests, then it is also required to have SSH access to the remote host in which KMS is installed (using parameters ``kms.login`` and ``kms.passwd``, or providing a certificate with ``kms.pem``).

    - KMS in a **Docker** container.
 To use this option, it is a pre-requisite to have `Docker <https://www.docker.com/>`_ installed in the machine running this type of tests.